Frequently Asked Questions about General Information

 Can parents opt their child(ren) out of required state tests such as WY-TOPP?

 No. Opting-out of state tests required by law is not allowed.
 In the Spring of 2014, WDE requested an opinion from the Wyoming Attorney General’s Office regarding parent opt-outs from state-mandated testing (i.e., WY-ALT, WY-TOPP).
 The following is part of the Attorney General’s response:

 “In summary, the State Board of Education is authorized to establish the statewide accountability system pursuant to state law, including the Wyoming Accountability in Education Act.
 It has promulgated rules that require districts to administer the relevant assessments to all students in the appropriate grade levels.
 These requirements are within the authority granted to the board by the legislature.
 Consequently, districts may not allow students or their parents to opt them out of the assessments provided by law.”

 No. All students are required by federal and state law to participate in statewide testing.

-Can students participate in the general assessment (WY-TOPP) in one content area (e.g., mathematics) and participate in the alternate assessment (WY-ALT) in another content area (e.g., ELA)?
+Can students participate in the general assessment (WY-TOPP) in one content area (e.g., mathematics) and participate in the alternate assessment (WY-ALT) in another content area (e.g., English language arts)?

-No. If a student can participate in any part of the general assessment, then he or she should take the entire general assessment with accommodations, as needed.
-As many students as possible should participate in the general assessment.
+No. If a student can participate in any part of the general assessment, then they should take the entire general assessment with or without accommodations.
+Only students designated with a most significant cognitive disability will take the WY-ALT assessment.